twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿## Notes
+## Notes
-* The cursor remains "Busy" when saving fonts while you do other stuff in the background.
+* The cursor remains "Busy" when saving fonts and doing other stuff in the background.
 * All versions allows saving all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
 In double-byte versions of Windows, the system displays a critical error saying "List index out of bounds (0)".
-* If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.
+* Exiting the program may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Any glyph stored in the clipboard in version 1.0 until 6.0 will have the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
 * Any glyph stored in the clipboard in version 7.0 will have **Font Data**.
-* **Edit: Delete** is not dimmed on startup or when closing other dialogs.
+* The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.0.
 * Version 1.0 until 7.0 only supports adding glyphs to the preview toolbar having a Unicode BMP mapping.